zabarsion/hello-world/README.md

 # hello-world
-My first GitHub Repository
+My first GitHub Repository.
 Hi people.
 Happy to meet all of you.
 I am from Brunei.
-I used to do development work for my company using a very traditional and strict client-server and database management system. happy to collborate with all of you.
+I used to do development work for my company using a very traditional and strict client-server and database management system.
+Happy to collborate with all of you.